Vetspire/monarch/README.md

 ### Implementing the Monarch behaviour

-In order to write an Oban job that will get detected by Monarch you just need to implement the Monarch behaviour in any module inside your application.
+In order to write a Monarch job, you need to implement the Monarch behaviour in a module inside your application.
+Monarch will automatically detect this at runtime.

 You can use this mix task inside of Monarch to spin up a module for you or write one manually.